wisn/tsp/README.md

 ### Brute-force Approach

+The testing for `own12` is failed because the RAM can't hold it.
+That is because the generated route permutation about N factorial.

 #### Time Comparison

 | Dataset | Serial Time (in seconds) | Parallel Time (in seconds) | Speedup      |